MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01.md

 ### **Exercise 2: Explore PowerShell cmdlets for Teams**

-In this exercise you will install the Teams and Skype for Business Online PowerShell modules, required to manage teams, policy packages, telephony, and all other settings for Teams in your tenant.
-You can perform most of the tasks possible from the Teams admin center also in the PowerShell with the two mentioned modules.
+In this exercise you will install the Teams PowerShell module, required to manage teams, policy packages, telephony, and all other settings for Teams in your tenant.
+You can perform most of the tasks possible from the Teams admin center also in the PowerShell.
 You can script for automation and even access several settings not available in the GUI.

 #### **Task 1 - Install Teams PowerShell module**